Skip to Main Content

 • Your credit score improved.
 A difference of just 30 points on your credit score can make a significant impact on your rate.
 If your score has improved since your original auto loan, you may save money by refinancing.

 • National interest rates are low.
 When the federal funds rate is low, auto loan rates will also be more competitive.
-This is unfortunately not the case right now as the Federal Reserve has increased rates for 10 straight meetings, meaning a higher cost for lenders to borrow.
+And while the Federal Reserve cut rates in September, November and December, it may take a while for auto loan rates to match recent cuts.

 • You have equity in your car.
 Lenders see positive equity, when your vehicle is worth more than you owe, as a plus.
 If you fall into this category you might get offered lower rates.